keybase/client/go/saltpack/specs/saltpack_armor.md

 Before getting to the BaseX payload, the decoder parses the header and footer:

-1. Collect input up to the first period, stripping any leading whitespace.
+1. Collect input up to the first period, stripping any leading whitespace and `>` characters (for compatibility with email clients that use `>` for quoting).
 This is the header.
 2. Assert that the header matches

    ```